ozbillwang/gitlab-container-scanning/CONTRIBUTING.md

 [getting help channels](https://about.gitlab.com/getting-help/).

 The [GitLab issue tracker on GitLab.com][gitlab-tracker] is the right place for bugs and feature proposals about Security Products.
-Please use the ~"section::sec", ~"devops::protect", and ~"group::container security" labels when opening a new issue to ensure it is quickly reviewed by the right people.
+Please use the ~"Category:Container Scanning" labels when opening a new issue to ensure it is quickly reviewed by the right people.

 **[Search the issue tracker][gitlab-tracker]** for similar entries before submitting your own, there's a good chance somebody else had the same issue or